dthomas94/census-tract-app/README.md

    `raise TypeError(f'Object of type {o.__class__.__name__} ' TypeError: Object of type bytes is not JSON serializable"`

-2. FE tests throw an error due to an issue with React Router context

-   `console.error
-Error: Uncaught [TypeError: Cannot destructure property 'basename' of 'React__namespace.useContext(...)' as it is null.]`

 ## Future Work

 1. Implement lazy loading of tracts on home page